 In prior years Northborough has borne the expense of tuition and transportation to the NCAHS in the Town's portion of the budget.
 This expense is borne by the Town because students have the freedom to seek admission to schools with state-approved vocational technical education programs pursuant to M.G.L. c.
 74 603 CMR 4.00 and are known as Chapter 74 approved programs.
 Once accepted, the Town is required to bear the full cost of both tuition and transportation.
-One Northborough student is expected to attend this school in FY2018 at a total estimated cost of \$50,000, which down from two students budgeted in FY2017.
+Following graduation of the one attending student in 2018, no Northborough students are expected to attend this school in FY2019.